Sherlock Holmes (Basil Rathbone) movies in order

 Dressed to Kill (1946)

-The marathon concludes with Dressed to Kill a worthy finale full of music, codes, and secret messages.
-The film revolves around three music boxes that form a treasure map, and Holmes and Watson must stop a criminal mastermind before it's too late.
-It's a clever, stylish ending with a balance of mystery and action.
-Rathbone exits the stage with class, and Bruce’s Watson has memorable moments.
-A perfect closer for an evening of deduction and nostalgia.
+The marathon ends with Dressed to Kill, a great finale full of music, codes, and secret messages.
+The film is all about three music boxes that form a treasure map, and Holmes and Watson have to stop a criminal mastermind before it's too late.
+It's a smart, stylish ending with just the right mix of mystery and action.
+Rathbone leaves the stage with class, and Bruce's Watson has some memorable moments.
+This is the perfect ending to an evening of deduction and nostalgia.
+Are you done watching?
+You can always start over or check out some modern Holmes versions.